cap-js/docs/tools/cds-editors.md

 ```
 ````

-This will render like this:
+This will render like so:
 ```cds
 entity Books {};
 ```